Nolo's Essential Guide to Divorce

 This agreement is valid until July 31, 20xx.
 After that we’ll decide to reconcile or to divorce, or will make a new agreement.

 You’re still free to divorce even if you’re formally separated.
 While you and your spouse agree to it, it’s fine to maintain your separation without getting a divorce for as long as you want.
-But once one spouse wants out, it’s their right to proceed with a divorce.
-Recently a New York couple signed a separation agreement providing that the husband couldn’t seek a divorce without the wife’s written consent for five years from the date of the agreement.
-Two years later the husband did try to file for divorce and the wife asked the court to dismiss the case.
+But once one spouse wants out, it’s his or her right to proceed with a divorce.
+Recently, a New York couple signed a separation agreement providing that the husband couldn’t seek a divorce without the wife’s written consent for five years from the date of the agreement.
+Two years later, the husband did try to file for divorce, and the wife asked the court to dismiss the case.
 The judge refused, saying that the law only required one year of separation and the agreement was against public policy.
 Your local court would probably come to the same conclusion, so don’t try binding your spouse to an agreement to stay married for a certain period of time.

 In some (not all) states, you can get a legal separation by filing a request in family court.
 Being legally separated is a different legal status from being divorced or married—you’re no longer married, but you’re not divorced either, and you can’t remarry.
 But the court’s order granting the legal separation includes orders about property division, alimony, and child custody and support, just as a divorce would.

 People choose legal separation instead of divorce because of religious beliefs, a desire to keep the family together legally for the sake of children, the need for one spouse to keep the health insurance benefits that would be lost with a divorce, or simple aversion to divorcing despite the desire to live separate lives.
 Some people live very happily in a state of legal separation for many years.
 (If you’re considering a legal separation instead of divorce so that you can keep insurance benefits, check the insurance plan before making the decision.
 Some consider a legal separation the same as a divorce for purposes of terminating health benefits.)